Pain at the Desk? Ditch the Bench.

 Do some butt exercises when you hit the gym.
 Strengthening your bum will automatically loosen your hip flexors.
 It’s an antagonistic relationship, your hip flexors will switch off during your butt exercises if you are doing them properly, and thus help to loosen them.
 Plus, something that I will cover in a later post, your bum is your key power centre, and a strong bum helps prevent many injuries, including low back pain.

-Stretch your hip flexors at the end.
+Stretch your hip flexors at the end and do some soft tissue work on the area.
 If you have been sitting down, your hip flexors have been in a shortened position all day and that’s where they want to stay.
-Focus on quad stretches and hip flexors (see pic below)
+Focus on hip flexor stretches and make sure you do some self massage with the tennis ball and foam roller around the area.

 The Bottom Line